Full name Heino Gunther Kuhn

 Kuhn had received a South Africa call up on the 2017 tour of England, after 12 years' domestic cricket experience in South Africa, but he struggled on English pitches, his international career ending with four Test caps and seven T20Is and without a single half-century.

-In the 2015-16 season, Kuhn topped the first-class run charts with over 1000 runs and the following summer he gave up the wicketkeeping gloves to focus on batting.
-He finished 13th in the 2016-17 season and was named as part of South Africa's A squad to tour the UK.
+In 2015-16, Kuhn topped the first-class run charts with over 1000 runs and the following summer he gave up the wicketkeeping gloves to focus on batting.
+During the 2016-17 season, he was named in South Africa's A squad to tour the UK.
 A double-hundred against Hampshire and a century against the Lions earned him a long-awaited spot in the Test squad to play England in July 2017.